-- The trust developed the role of the executive leaders across the trust to enable collaboration, trust and delegated leadership. - · Trust and governance support looked develop the skills of the members and trustees within the trust.
+- .
+The trust developed the role of Co CEOs to ensure cohesive and shared leadership across the trust - To develop a trust wide school improve team involving current trust staff, to provide the quality CPD and give the opportunity to get into schools. - .
+Trust and governance support looked develop the skills of the members and trustees within the trust.